eclipse-threadx/threadx-learn-samples/README.md

     │   └── threadx                  # ThreadX samples
     ├── libs                         # Submoduled ThreadX and NetX Duo source code └── tools                        # Required scripts for using NetX Duo within the container

-### Use Visual Studio

-You can also find the sample projects that can be built and run with Visual Studio in the [release page](https://github.com/eclipse-threadx/threadx-learn-samples/releases/tag/vs).
-An alternative for using the sample projects.
-Follow the [get started](#get-started) section above or the readme file in the `.zip` to learn how to use it.

 ## Resources